Dreams Take Flight

 With a CRI rating of 97 and TLCI of 98, Astra panels produce beautiful white light, rendering skin tones perfectly with true to life color reproduction at any dimming level from 100 to 0.1%.
 Weighing in at just 7lb (3.2kg) Astra fixtures could be boomed overhead and even handheld for fast and flexible location lighting.

 “The Astras were fantastic!
 They gave us the versatility we needed for scene continuity.
 In fact, the film really looks like we shot it using only natural light, which was really important to me.”Alexandra O.EatonDirector

 The Astra LED panels proved not only a creative asset but also an efficient companion for the small and dedicated crew.
 Durability, energy efficiency, and user-friendly controls combined seamlessly to empower the team, ensuring that their artistic vision remained unhindered by technical limitations.

 In the world of independent filmmaking, nimbleness is key, and this ensemble of gear facilitated swift changes in location without compromising stability.

-“Because we were a small production, we needed to be as nimble as possible,” said Alexandra.
-“The OConnor fluid head and tripod and the Sachtler gear were not only easy to use but very lightweight, allowing us to change locations quickly and easily.
-At the same time, the tripod gave us an extremely steady and solid base even when we were in more precarious locations, such as scenes shot at waterfalls, in a cave, and in the woods."
+"As a small production, we needed to be as swift as possible," affirms Alex.
+"The OConnor 2575 fluid head and Cine HD tripod were not only easy to use but very lightweight, allowing us to change locations quickly and easily.
+The tripod gave us an extremely steady base even when we were in more precarious locations, such as scenes shot at waterfalls, in a cave, and in the woods."